wuxili/wuxili-hugo-homepage/content/home/about.md

 I like developing tools to increase the productivity of circuit designers, improve the quality of modern VLSI systems, and overcome chip design challenges.

 I have won the two 1st-place awards of ISPD 2016 and 2017 FPGA placement contests hold by Xilinx.
-I have interned at Cadence, Apple, and ARM.
+I have interned at Xilinx, Cadence, Apple, and ARM.